The Life Comonadic

 using duplicate = move<go_left, go_right, z>;

-extend is then implemented using duplicate.
+is then implemented using duplicate

 template <template<typename> class f, typename z>